MapaloKasanda/personal-portfolio/ReadME.md

 - Whether the webpage loaded correctly.
 - Whether navigation links worked.
-- Whether images displayed correctly.
-- Whether forms appeared correctly.
 - Whether the content was properly organized.
 - Whether all elements appeared in the correct locations.

-When errors were found, the HTML code was reviewed for missing tags, incorrect nesting, and incorrect attributes.
-The errors were then corrected and the webpage was tested again.

----

 ## 4.3 What challenges did you face and how did you overcome them?